jtkoch/Trader-Joes-Shopping-List/README.md

 ## AUTH ROUTES
   ### POST ```/api/auth/register```
     - Returns the newly created user object
-    - Your request body must include a username, password, first_name, last_name, and email address
+    - Your request body must include a username, password, first_name, and last_name

   ### POST ```/api/auth/login```
     - Returns the user (if found and valid) along with a JSON Web token